Universal Functionals in Density Functional Theory: Universal functionals in Density Functional Theory

 is closed on the energy space

-and we always work with the associated Friedrichs realization of $H_N^{v,w}$.
+This allows us to work with the associated \emph{Friedrichs self-adjoint realization} of $H_N^{v,w}$, see~\cite[Sec.~VIII.6]{ReeSim1} and~\cite[Sec.~X.3]{ReeSim2}.
 Everywhere we work with fermions, that is, the wavefunction $\Psi$ is assumed to be anti-symmetric with respect to exchanges of its variables.
 Note that the bosonic case is obtained when the number of spin states $q$ is equal to $N$, see~\cite[Sec.~3.1.2--3.1.3]{LieSei-09}.

-The Hamiltonian~\eqref{eq:H_Nvw} describes $N$ fermionic particles evolving in $\R^d$, with $q$ spin states, submitted to an external potential $v$ and interacting via the pairing potential $w$.
+The Hamiltonian~\eqref{eq:H_Nvw} describes $N$ fermionic particles evolving in $\R^d$, with $q$ spin states, submitted to an external potential $v$ and interacting via the pair potential $w$.
 An important physical quantity is the \emph{ground state energy} of the system which is obtained by minimizing the corresponding energy

 where $\pscal{\Psi,H^{v,w}_N\Psi}$ is understood in the sense of quadratic forms.
 By the variational principle, this is just the bottom of the spectrum of the operator~$H^{v,w}_N$:

 in the fermionic subspace.
 We do not emphasize the interaction $w$ in our notation since it will usually be fixed.
 When needed we will instead use the notation $E_N^w[v]$.